500+ SITTING IN FULTON COUNTY, JAILS RIGHT NOW

 Willis has challenged the legality of the subpoenas issued by the Georgia Senate committee, arguing that they are invalid.
 This legal battle underscores the tension between her perceived autonomy and the oversight responsibilities of legislative bodies.
 District Attorneys have to report every time their employees at any level, collect money from people.
 The Senate Committee and Congress want to learn how many times Fani Willis has filled out the Civil Forfeiture form to let the government know how much they’ve collected.

-CIVIL FORFEITURE FUNDS TAKE MILLIONS FROM CIVILIANS IN GEORGIA
+CIVIL FORFEITURE FUNDS TAKE MILLIONS FROM CIVILIANS IN THE STATE OF GEORGIA

 Far more important male and female members of both the Congress and the Senate are serving time in America’s prisons right now or lost their positions in their entirety.
 James Traficant, Randy Duke, Tom DeLay, Bob Ney, Larry Craig, Chris Collins, Katie Hill, Al Franken (was a comedian turned politician), Bob Menendez and his wife, all thought they were above the law.
 They too felt they were immune from questioning.
 Each of these politicians had a false sense of autonomy.